 Much less accessible was a rattle-tailed dragon with a peekaboo mirror on one foot and a flower pocket on the other.
 Custom-made to fit in the pocket, a soft daisy dangled from the dragon by a braid.
 Although this plush creature had wings, its legs were shackled by clear plastic restraints that were bolted to the top of a free-standing bookshelf.

-Feeling sorry for the dragon’s restricted life on a shelf, I walked up to the second floor.
+Feeling sorry for the dragon’s restriction to a shelf, I walked up to the second floor.
 The shades had been drawn against the late afternoon sun, so everything looked more silvery than downstairs.

 Computers lined two sides of a small atrium, making it difficult to peer all the way down into the reception area below.
-Maybe the designers were worried about pranksters dropping paperballs on people from on high.
+I wondered if bored patrons ever felt tempted to fly paper airplanes into this indoor canyon.

-Though Maria A. Shchuka stopped being Head Librarian in 1996, she might have shooed mischievous characters into the spacious Quiet Study Area or the Learning Centre for a meditative time out.
+Though Maria A. Shchuka stopped being Head Librarian in 1996, she might have shooed potential plane-launchers into the spacious Quiet Study Area or the Learning Centre for a meditative time out.

 However, with so much to study at this branch — the Rita Cox Black and Caribbean Heritage Collection plus books in Italian, Chinese, Turkish, Portuguese, Tagalog, Spanish, Russian, and Vietnamese — who could complain that boredom had driven them to lob paper missiles over the atrium?